 Understanding Blockchain Technology

-Magic Vault (Blockchain): Think of the blockchain as a huge vault with a huge notebook.
+If you are going to buy and sell cryptocurrency which you cannot touch or hold in your hand, you have to know where you will store it after buying it, how to protect it, how to use it or make purchase with it, how to send it to other people for payment, how to move it around, and so on.
+So, you must understand blockchain network technology before you invest in crypto.
+Like mentioned above, think of the blockchain as a huge vault with a huge notebook.
 Everyone in the world can interact with it; and every time someone uses cryptocurrency the notebook automatically writes down what happened.
 It won’t miss a thing!
-For example, if you send one coin/token to your friend Joe, the notebook writes “John transfer 1 coin on such and such date…at such and such time…from such and such wallet address…to such and such wallet address is…and every other details.”
+For example, if you send one crypto coin/token to your friend Joe, the notebook writes “John transfer 1 coin on such and such date…at such and such time…from such and such wallet address…to such and such wallet address is…and every other details.”
 And nobody can erase or change that note, so it’s super trackable!
 With that being said, before you can own any cryptocurrency, you have to create a wallet inside that vault we call blockchain.
 It’s like your regular wallet; so, you have to keep it safe so nobody else can get to it, hence private key and secret recovery key which we will cover in more details further down.

 Components and Features of the Blockchain: